Sunday, October 10, 2010

 There was also a wonderful diamond dust Marilyn inkjet print, among other delights.
 After the opening, Stephen and Joanita Green hosted a magical, mystical Paint it Blake! party at their home in Palazzo Mocenigo with colorful balloons bouncing around the dance floor, colorful nibbles to eat -- including genuine cotton candy -- and colorful vinyl music from 1965 to 1967 with the artist Luca Cabot doing a great job as the DJ for the evening; he even had an original Sgt.
 Pepper album spinning on the turntable.

 As I watched what is perhaps the most famous album cover in history spin round and round, the Beatles in their satin day-glo military outfits surrounded by iconic characters and flowers, it made me long for the days when an album was a work of art with lyrics like librettos, new technology allowing harmonies never before possible, classical mixed with pop and sitars, electric mixed with wood, brass and strings, and melodies everyone could sing; melodies that became part of the atmosphere itself, pouring out of car windows and homes and into the schools and streets.
-The world was filled with color, color, color everywhere, color in clothes, color in sound, colorful tastes and smells, food coming over from India and the East, a barrage of color that stimulated the eyes and nudged everyone awake.

 As John Lennon sang in Being for the Benefit of Mr. Kite!
-"Having been some days in preparation a splendid time is guaranteed for all."
-Having Sir Peter Blake in the palace was even better than having Mr. Kite himself, his fanciful energy inspiring everyone.
-And, indeed, a splendid time was had by all.
+"Having been some days in preparation a splendid time is guaranteed for all…´ I thought having Sir Peter Blake in the palace was even better than having Mr. Kite himself, his fanciful energy inspiring everyone.

 Ciao from Venice,